William R. Wilkerson: Career

 When a friend won a Fort Lee, New Jersey movie theater in a bet, Wilkerson agreed to manage it in exchange for half the profits.
 Expanding his work in the movie industry, he became district manager at Universal Pictures under Carl Laemmle.

 The Hollywood Reporter

 Wilkerson published the first issue of The Hollywood Reporter on September 3, 1930.
-He began each issue with a self-penned editorial entitled "Tradeviews", which proved highly influential.
+Each issue began with a self-written editorial column titled "Tradeviews," which became highly influential in the entertainment industry.

-In 1946, he began a series of columns in The Hollywood Reporter, listing suspected Communist sympathizers; "Billy's List" helped to initiate the "red scare" that led to the Hollywood blacklist.
+In 1946, Wilkerson launched a series of columns identifying individuals he believed to be Communist sympathizers.
+Known informally as "Billy's List," these columns contributed to the rising anti-Communist sentiment in Hollywood and helped lay the groundwork for the Hollywood blacklist during the early years of the Red Scare.